funkandwagnalls/ranger/README.md

 tuned to detect it.
 The tool was developed using our home labs in an effort to support security professionals doing legally and/or contractually supported activities.

-More functionality is being added, but at this time the tool uses the community contributions of the PowerShell PowerView, PowerShell Mimikatz and Impacket teams.
-Thank you.
+More functionality is being added, but at this time the tool uses the community contributions from repositories related to the PowerShell PowerView, PowerShell Mimikatz and Impacket teams.